ucb-ist-drupal/ucberkeley_cas-7/README.txt

 authentication and UC Berkeley LDAP with a Drupal site.
 Once UCB CAS is enabled logging into your site via CalNet should "just work."

+UCB CAS applies a default configuration to the modules it installs.
+This configuration assumes that everyone, including the site administrators, will login to the site using Calnet/CAS.
+See Standard Configuration.

 QUICK START
 -----------

+1. See: Requirements
-1. Install and enable ucb_cas.
+2. Install and enable ucb_cas.
 (More info: Installing)
-2. Visit (the unpublicized) login url http://example.com/cas and login with your calnet id.
+3. Visit (the unpublicized) login url http://example.com/cas and login with your calnet id.
-3. As User 1 edit the new user that got created in step 2 and assign it the "administrator" role.
+4. As User 1 edit the new user that got created in step 2 and assign it the "administrator" role.
 (More info: Setup a Calnet-authenticated administrator)